 Deforestation leads to limited forest covers, and degraded ecosystems.
 Forest covers in developing countries like Rwanda, Uganda, and DRC are declining at alarming rates, leading to various environmental catastrophes like drought, floods, landslides, and adverse weather disparities among others.
 IGIHOHO Support Cooperative has formulated different programs to mitigate the consequences of deforestation.
 We involve the youth in income generating activities and innovative solutions for social and economic development.

 Furthermore, we not only teach the community the importance of agro-forestry but also have developed a plan where the community around the Volcanoes National Park can benefit from modern agricultural techniques.

 Quick Impact Project

-Quick Impact Project is interactive and conversational model for the communities to brainstorm about new innovations of programs having positive impact on the environment.
+The Quick Impact Project is an interactive and conversational model for the communities to brainstorm about new innovations that will have a positive impact on the environment.
 It’s in its infancy stage under the Igihoho Support Cooperative (ISC).
 This is one of the strategies of cohesive action in stimulating green tourism within the local community.

 Conservation Credit Financing

 We work to establish a network of conservation credit financing institutions that will provide an opportunity for access to credit and satisfy the demand for rural financing through providing a wider range of financial services tailored to the local needs.